Multidimensional polynomial patterns over finite fields: bounds, counting estimates and Gowers norm control: Introduction

 The strategy outlined above breaks out quickly in the multidimensional case $D>1$ whenever some of the polynomials have the same degree.
 The main issue in this case is that the PET induction scheme that we use, developed in the ergodic setting by Donoso, Ferr\'e-Moragues, Koutsogiannis and Sun \cite{DFMKS22}, only allows us to control $\Lambda(f_0, \ldots, f_\ell)$ by a rather complicated average of Gowers box norms of the functions involved.
 For instance, a PET induction argument for the configuration \eqref{E: deg 2 progression} gives the bound

-for all 1-bounded functions $f_0, f_1, f_2:\F_p^2\to\C$, where $\be = (-1,1)$, $\be_2 = (0,1)$, and the norm above is a certain box norm whose direction vectors have coordinates polynomial in $h_1, h_2, h_3$.
+for all 1-bounded functions $f_0, f_1, f_2:\F_p^2\to\C$, where $\be_1 = (1,0)$, $\be_2 = (0,1)$, and the norm above is a certain box norm whose direction vectors have coordinates polynomial in $h_1, h_2, h_3$.
 In order to control $\Lambda(f_0, \ldots, f_\ell)$ by a genuine Gowers norm, we therefore require two more ingredients compared to the arguments in \cite{Ku22b, Pel19}.

-First, we establish a quantitative concatenation result for averages of box norms, which can be seen as a quantitative analogue of some of the results of Tao and Ziegler from \cite{TZ16}.
+First, we establish a quantitative concatenation result for averages of box norms over finite abelian groups, which can be seen as a quantitative improvement on some of the results of Tao and Ziegler from \cite{TZ16}.
 Its proof uses rather elementary facts about box norms such as the Gowers-Cauchy-Schwarz inequality and inductive formula for box norms.
-Inspired by quantitative concatenation arguments of Peluse and Prendiville from \cite{Pel20, PP19}, the proof is somewhat simpler than the arguments in these papers as it does not involve any inverse theorem for box norms.
-Despite the simplicity of the tools involved, the result is rather general, and it will likely find applications beyond the arguments in this paper.
+Although inspired by quantitative concatenation arguments of Peluse and Prendiville from \cite{Pel20, PP19}, the proof is somewhat simpler than the arguments in these papers as it does not involve any inverse theory for box norms.
+Despite the elementary nature of the tools involved, the result is rather general, and it will likely find applications beyond the arguments in this paper.
 In our setting, it allows us to pass from a control of $\Lambda(f_0, \ldots, f_\ell)$ by an average of complicated box norms to a control by a single box norm, and one of a relatively simple form.
-This has previously been done in a fully qualitative way in the ergodic setting by Donoso, Koutsogiannis, Ferr\'e-Moragues and Sun \cite{DFMKS22}; by contrast, our finite-field argument is quantitative.
-In the example above, it allows us to replace the complicated average on the right hand side of \eqref{E: intro ex} by a single box norm $\norm{f_2}_{\be^{\times s}, \be_2^{\times s}}$ of degree $2s$ for some $s\in\N$, yielding a bound
+This transition has previously been accomplished in a fully qualitative way in the ergodic setting by Donoso, Koutsogiannis, Ferr\'e-Moragues and Sun \cite{DFMKS22}; by contrast, our finite-field argument is quantitative.
+In the example above, it allows us to replace the complicated average on the right hand side of \eqref{E: intro ex} by a single box norm $\norm{f_2}_{(\be_2 - \be_1)^{\times s}, \be_2^{\times s}}$ of degree $2s$ for some $s\in\N$, yielding a bound